80+ years of welcome

 For 80 years, Lutheran Immigration and Refugee Service (LIRS) has offered welcome and hope to more than half a million refugees.
-Since 1939, LIRS has transformed lives with the support of individuals, federal assistance, private sector partnerships and Lutheran congregations to welcome the most vulnerable to the United States — from sea to shining sea.
+Since 1939, LIRS has transformed lives, with the support of people like you, to welcome the most vulnerable to the United States — from sea to shining sea.
 Together we have supported, equipped and empowered these new Americans, while advocating for policy that protects all of God’s children.

 The New York-based National Lutheran Council (NLC), founded in 1918 to respond to such post-World War I needs as immigration and refugee resettlement, sets up a Welfare Department with an office for the “rehabilitation and placement of Lutheran refugees.”
 It helped 522 refugees in its first year of operations.